Home Europe Spain Caixa Galicia

 Caixa Galicia and Caixanova approve merger protocol and plan

-This afternoon both Caixanova and Caixa Galicia boards approved merger protocol and plan to create financial entity with 90,000 million euros of business volume and network of over 1,100 branches.
-Boards of both cajas approved the projects and petition for 1,162 million euros from Bank of Spain and FROB (Fondo de Reestructuración Ordenada Bancaria) Commission.
-The Galician cajas will present documentation officially to Bank of Spain tomorrow.
+Caixanova and Caixa Galicia boards approved merger protocol to create financial entity with EUR 90 billion of business volume.
+Boards of both cajas approved the projects and petition for EUR 1.2 billion from Bank of Spain and Fondo de Reestructuración Ordenada Bancaria Commission.